Narrandera Shire

 Narrandera Shire is a local government area in the Riverina region of south-western New South Wales, Australia.
 The Shire is located adjacent to the Sturt and Newell Highways.

 The present Narrandera Shire was formed on 1 January 1960 by an amalgamation of the previous Narrandera Municipality and Yanko Shire.
 The first Narrandera Municipality was incorporated on 18 March 1885.
 Narrandera Shire is a large shire in the geographical centre of the Riverina, with over 1500 km of roads within its boundaries.

 The Shire includes the town of Narrandera and the villages of Grong Grong, Binya and Barellan.

 The mayor of Narrandera Shire is Cr.
 Neville Kschenka, an independent politician.

 Council

 Current composition and election method

 Narrandera Shire Council is composed of nine councillors elected proportionally as a single ward.
 All councillors are elected for a fixed four-year term of office.
 The mayor is elected by the councillors at the first meeting of the council.
-The most recent election was held on 10 September 2016.
-The makeup of the council is as follows:

-The current Council, elected in 2016, in order of election, is: